 Any hints for other brides on how to keep your wedding budget friendly?

-Be inspired by blogs and not being afraid of adding a little DIY personal touches.
+Be inspired by blogs and don’t be afraid of adding a little DIY personal touches.
 It can save on hiring a vast amount of things, which do tend to add up.

 What song did you choose for your opening dance and why?

-We had Van Morrison ” Days like this”.
-The lyrics of the song just reflect on how we approach each day together, through the good & the bad.
+We had Van Morrison’s Days Like This.
+The lyrics of the song just reflect on how we approach each day together, through the good and the bad.